-Tablets were the primary driver behind the increase, enjoying a 78.4 percent year-over-year growth in shipments.
-IDC forecasts a continuation of this trend, with 2013 year-over-year shipments growing 48.7 percent, equating to 190 million units shipping worldwide.
+Tablets were the primary driver behind this increase last year, enjoying a 78.4 percent year-over-year growth in shipments, IDC stated.
+The research firm forecasts a continuation of this trend, with 2013 year-over-year shipments growing 48.7 percent, equating to 190 million units shipping worldwide.

 IDC expects this increase to lead to tablets surpassing desktop PC shipments in 2013 and laptops the following year.
 Desktop PC and laptops will not help their own cause during this period; IDC expects desktop shipments will fall 4.3 percent in 2013, while portable computer growth will remain at just less than 1 percent.